Meet with a Regenerative Medicine Doctor to discuss the following treatments:

 Regenerative Medicine is led by our Double Board Certified Spine & Sports Interventional Pain Specialist and Anesthesiologist, Tanuj Palvia, MD.

 Regenerative Medicine ushers in a new era of personalized medicine, opening up the possibility of repairing damaged tissues without relying on surgery.
 In recent years, this revolutionary area of medicine has seen immense advances that have allowed new treatments for Orthopedics, Sports Medicine, Spine Care, and Pain Management professionals to refine existing therapies as well as develop novel ones.
 With Regenerative Medicine providing innovative ways of treating patients with difficult conditions – the future offers hope and solace to those seeking non-surgical solutions.

-The basic principle behind regenerative medicine, as it applies to the musculoskeletal system, is the potential for repair, regeneration, restoration as well as pain control.
-Regenerative medicine includes Platelet Rich Plasma (PRP) and stem cell therapy – harvested from bone marrow or amniotic fluid.
+The basic principle behind Regenerative Medicine, as it applies to the musculoskeletal system, is the potential for repair, regeneration, restoration, and pain control.
+Regenerative Medicine includes Prolotherapy, PRP Treatment (or Platelet Rich Plasma Therapy), and Bone Marrow Aspirate Concentrate (which is also commonly referred to as Stem Cell Therapy).